samanthaseals/STA6349/02-Fa24/README.md

-# Applied Bayesian Analysis - Spring 2024
+# Applied Bayesian Analysis - Fall 2024

 This is the repository for STA6990 - Applied Bayesian Analysis